Consent in a Committed Relationship

 How do you practice consent?

-Consent is a part of healthy relationships that never goes away.
-That is why it is an ongoing conversation and needs to happen throughout your relationship.
-If you feel that things have changed in your relationship as time goes on, or if your partner no longer asks if you are comfortable with different actions, it may mean that things are becoming unhealthy in your relationship.
-Our advocates are available 24/7 to offer insight and support through call, text, or chat.
+Consent is a part of healthy relationships that never fades away.
+That is why an ongoing conversation must happen throughout your relationship.
+If you feel that things have changed in your relationship as time passes, or if your partner no longer asks if you are comfortable with different actions, it may mean that things are becoming unhealthy.

 Answers shouldn’t be hard to find.